 - Some Linux distributions have separate repositories for beta releases.
 Also, if a specific branch version came with your installation, you may continue to receive maintenance updates for the old branch (e.g., TB 1.5 or 2.0) through your regular updates only, and may need to change the repository to get the current branch (TB 2.0 or 3.0 once it is released).

 - [Discontinued] Mobility email provided support for running Thunderbird from a USB drive.
 It was a less known alternative to Portable Thunderbird that provided its own launcher and had built-in support for S/MIME, OpenPGP (Enigmail) and several webmail providers such as Hotmail, Yahoo! and AOL.
 It appears to have died around 2007.

-- [Active] Mozilla Suite combines a browser with a composer, email, newsgroup and chat client, as well as a calendar.
+- [Discontinued] Mozilla Suite combines a browser with a composer, email, newsgroup and chat client, as well as a calendar.
 (Mozilla split off Thunderbird as a stand-alone email client, and Firefox as a stand-alone browser client.)
-The suite is maintained as a community project (SeaMonkey).
+The suite is maintained as a community project (SeaMonkey) [see "SeaMonkey" below].